Short film |

 Au fig., rare.
 Force morale; qualité de quelqu’un qui ne se décourage pas, ne se laisse pas abattre.
 Dans ce deuil, une fois encore, elle étonna ses amis par son immédiate résilience (Maurois, Lélia, 1952, p.
 469 ds Quem.
 DDL t.
 22).

-Centre National de Ressources Textuelles et Lexicales (French National Center for Textual and Lexical Resources)A personal translation:
+Centre National de Ressources Textuelles et Lexicales (French National Center for Textual and Lexical Resources)A personal translation

 In the fig., rare.
 Moral strength; quality of someone who does not get discouraged, does not let themselves be defeated.
 In this mourning, once again, she astonished her friends by her immediate resilience (Maurois, Lélia, 1952, p.
 469 in Quem.
 DDL t.
 22).